zeshan-ops/advent-of-code-2021/day4-squid-game/day4README.md

 - did not investigate if there was any mathematics that would have enabled a simpler soln
 - should get into habit of implementing fuller code rather than code that needs to be changed depending on nature of run
 - a lot of "for" loops. should look up if theres a way to join them together or do smth different.
+- a lot of main shouldve been put in own functions